fieldtrip/website/tutorial/nirs_multichannel.md

     cfg                 = [];
     cfg.target          = {'O2Hb', 'HHb'};
-    cfg.channel         = 'nirs'; % e.g. one channel incl. wildcards, you can also use ?all? to select all nirs channels data_conc           = ft_nirs_transform_ODs(cfg, data_sci);
+    cfg.channel         = 'nirs'; % e.g. one channel incl. wildcards, you can also use ?all? to select all NIRS channels data_conc           = ft_nirs_transform_ODs(cfg, data_sci);

 Check the data again using **[ft_singleplotER](/reference/ft_singleplotER)**.
 You should see a clear heartbeat in the signal.

-{% include image src="/assets/img/tutorial/nirs_multichannel/nirs_tut2_hemoglobinovertime.png" width="400" %}
+{% include image src="/assets/img/tutorial/nirs_multichannel/nirs_tut2_hemoglobinovertime.png" width="600" %}

 **Figure: Hemoglobin concentration as a function of time, averaged over all channels for the epoch around the first deviant**